-Based on the Gospel reading for this coming Sunday (Seventh Sunday after the Holy Cross, Feast of the Discovery of the Holy Cross), the following are suggested themes for sermon topics:
+The following reflections are based on the Gospel reading for Seventh Sunday after the Holy Cross, Feast of the Discovery of the Holy Cross:

 Matthew 24:30-36 was the Sunday Gospel reading on the Third Sunday after the Holy Cross and Feast of the Holy Cross of Varak.
 Click here to read themes for that day.